Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Preliminaries

 In confined metal wires subjected to high current densities, EM occurs as atoms are migrated from the cathode to the anode due to interactions between electrons and metal atoms~\cite{Black:1969fc}.
-Over time, this atom migration may potentially cause void and hillock formations that compromise interconnect functionality.
-Existing current-density based models such as Blech's limit~\cite{Blech:1976ko} and Black's MTTF~\cite{Black:1969fc} consider only one wire segment at a time and those models are widely considered to be too conservative.
+Over time, this atom migration can cause void and hillock formation that compromises interconnect functionality.
+Existing current-density-based models such as Blech's limit~\cite{Blech:1976ko} and Black's MTTF~\cite{Black:1969fc} consider only one wire segment at a time and are widely regarded as overly conservative.

-Recently physics-based EM modeling has been proposed, which boils down to solving Korhonen's equation for multi-segment interconnects in the same metallization connection tree~\cite{Korhonen:1993bb}.
+Recently, physics-based EM modeling has been proposed, which reduces to solving Korhonen's equation for multi-segment interconnects in the same metallization tree~\cite{Korhonen:1993bb}.
 The equation for the nucleation phase in multi-segment interconnects is given by Eq.~\eqref{eq:korhonen_multisegment_nucleation},